 While insurance companies typically do not have to pay claims more than policy limits, in both first- and third-party cases, an insurance company may be liable for the full amount of a verdict that is recovered if it acts in bad faith.

-Belt & Bruner, P.C. has extensive experience getting results for clients in bad faith cases.
+Belt, Bruner, & Barnett P.C. has extensive experience getting results for clients in bad faith cases.
 We will represent the person injured as well as the person insured who should have been protected by the insurance company in order to seek compensation in excess of policy limits from an insurance company that acted in bad faith in denying or delaying a claim.
 It’s important to note that the outcome of each case is dependent on its unique factors and case results do not guarantee or predict the same result in a similar or future case.

 If you or a loved one has an underpaid, delayed or denied insurance claim that you believe should be covered, it is time to take legal action.
 By consulting a bad faith insurance attorney, you may obtain the compensation you deserve for the harm you’ve experienced.

 Contact the highly skilled Alabama bad faith insurance attorneys at Belt, Bruner, & Barnett P.C. today by calling 205-933-1500.
 We’ll be happy to provide you with a free, confidential case consultation.
 We accept bad faith insurance claim cases on a contingency fee basis, meaning you will not owe us a penny unless we help recover payment on your claim.
 Our law firm represents clients all throughout the state of Alabama with lawyers located at any of our four, office locations.
 To find out more about how we can best represent you, learn how our personal injury lawyers in our Montgomery, Mobile, Huntsville, or Birmingham offices can help.